minjong-ha/minjong-ha.github.io/docs/_posts/2022-11-29-python-unittest-with-dbus.markdown

 MessageBus() connects "dbus_manager" object with system message bus.
 If another application requests method or property using designated dbus, "dbus_manager" will answer.

+### Interact with dbus-interface at the external application.